-- 1) Resident Identification: an identification label on a lanyard with a colour coded dot (enter site specific procedure) will be place on each resident.
-The identification information must include: name, level of transfer/mobility, allergies, and DNR/MOST designation). - 2) Evacuation Log: to be maintained for all residents transferred out, including relocation site, injury/treatment, time of transfer, how they were transferred, and that SDM has been notified. - 3) Resident Chart: MAR books and any hard copy chart records must be removed from the site. (eMAR currently in use, if no eMAR then All MAR & Charts will be placed on mobile locking chart racks to be wheeled from building and sent to relocation sites.
-Carts kept in Med Rooms). - 4) Most of the actual chart can be retrieved on electronic health record out of the community.
+- Resident Identification: an identification lanyard will be place on each resident.
+The identification information must include: name, level of transfer/mobility, allergies, and DNR/MOST designation). - 2) Evacuation Log: to be maintained for all residents transferred out, including relocation site, injury/treatment, time of transfer, how they were transferred, and that SDM has been notified. - 3) Resident Chart: MAR books and any hard copy chart records must be removed from the site.
+Resident Home Area Nurse will ensure the MAR book is taken to the relocation site. - 4) Most of the actual chart can be retrieved on electronic health record out of the community.
 This can be completed offsite.

 - 5) Medications: The pharmacy is to be contacted and provide same day service to replace all medication in a seven-day package.
-Contact Care Rx, 1-866-4289-7335 to initiate evacuation medication replacement protocols.
-The pharmacy will provide all medications at the relocation site as needed.
-Back-up pharmacy is Shoppers Drug Mart, Wellington St., 705-728-5943 - 6) Other life sustaining equipment (oxygen, g-tube feeds): may require evacuation with the resident or triage at treatment zone based on care needs. - 7) Food & Fluid (as per the Provision of Food & Fluid Continuity Plan) - 8) Physician on call: The doctor on call will decide: - whether a site physician should be called - whether a coroner should be onsite
+Care RX Emergency number (613) 526 1313 the pharmacy will provide all medications at the relocation site as needed. - 6) Other life sustaining equipment (oxygen, g-tube feeds): may require evacuation with the resident or triage at treatment zone based on care needs. - 7) Food & Fluid (as per the Provision of Food & Fluid Continuity Plan) - 8) Physician on call: The doctor on call will decide: - whether a site physician should be called - whether a coroner should be onsite